-Due to the widespread colonization, animal products are considered “essential” to the human diet, when in reality, many cultures and communities are not genetically adapted to eat them.Together we can end factory farming.
+Due to the widespread colonization, animal products are considered “essential” to the human diet, when in reality, many cultures and communities are not genetically adapted to eat them.We're growing the movement to end factory farming.
+Sign up for our newsletter to stay up to date on the latest news and to learn more about how to stay involved!

 Veganism and other forms of plant based diets are often associated with white, western, and privileged lifestyles, and are frequently thought of as new concepts.
 However, European colonization leading to the spread and normalization of meat and dairy consumption has hid the fact that individuals of the global majority have been following a plant-based diet for centuries.
 Due to the widespread colonization, animal products are considered “essential” to the human diet, when in reality, many cultures and communities are not genetically adapted to eat them.